systems-immunology-roslin-institute/systems-immunology-roslin-institute.github.io/guide/section1/4_graph_terms.md

+---
-## Graph-related terms and concepts
+title: Graph-related terms and concepts
+---

 ## Graph layout
 Graph layout is the process of placing nodes and edges for the purposes of visualising data structure, in other words, ordering of the information for visual inspection